ibm-cloud-docs/powervs-vpc/quickstart-next-steps.md

 {: #solution-quickstart-next-steps}
 {: toc-content-type="tutorial"}
 {: toc-services="powervs, vpc, squid, ansible, dns, nfs"}
-{: toc-completion-time="1h"}
+{: toc-completion-time="15m"}

-This tutorial dives into the fastest option to configure PowerVS instance after the Quickstart variation has been deployed.
+This tutorial explores the fastest way to configure a PowerVS instance after deploying the Quickstart variation.
 {: shortdesc}

-## Configure the Proxy to reach internet
+## Configure the Proxy to reach the internet
 {: #solution-quickstart-proxy}
 {: step}

-1. Run the below commands in a terminal on the the **PowerVS Aix/Linux instance**.
+1. Run the following commands in a terminal on the **PowerVS Aix/Linux instance**.
 Fetch the value `proxy_host_or_ip_port` from the outputs of the deployment in the project configuration screen.

 ![Projects Output](images/projects-outputs.png){: caption="Figure 1.
 Output from Projects" caption-side="bottom"}